allianz/ng-aquila/projects/ng-aquila/src/tooltip/tooltip.md

 Please note that according to our UX guidelines the Tooltip is only supposed to contain **short (1-2 sentences) plain text descriptions**.
 The Tooltip is not supposed to contain any formatting or control elements and thus does not support this.
 If you need to display a longer text (like manual instructions, explanations and so on) that needs to be formatted, or you need to insert control elements (buttons, links, etc.), then you have to [use the Popover component instead of the Tooltip](./documentation/popover/overview#ux-guidelines).

+For better accessibility, we recommend using tooltips with interactive elements such as `button`.
+If you need to use a tooltip with a non-interactive element, add tabindex="0" to make it accessible via keyboard.

 ### Basic tooltip

 <!-- example(tooltip-basic) -->